Everything you need to know.

 No, we don’t provide any accommodation for program participants.
 However, our local team will provide a list with recommendations.
 We will also provide a Starter Kit with helpful information on housing options and resources.

 We are a team of successful entrepreneurs, industry experts, and investors who truly enjoy helping German startups become global category leaders.
-Our program is supported by the German Federal Ministry for Economic Affairs and Energy (BMWi), based on a decision by the German Bundestag.
+Our program is proudly financed by the German Federal Ministry for Economic Affairs and Energy (BMWi), based on a decision by the German Bundestag.
 It is their belief that investing in startups is directly investing in innovation to the benefit of the German economy.